My master’s program officially began at Cornerstone University in April 2017.

 But it really started way before then.

 In fact, it started as soon as I entered the workforce in 2015.
 I said that I would give myself a year, two at the most, before I began to prepare and start graduate school.
-I wanted an M.B.A. to open more doors for my career and set myself up for success for my future.
-Cornerstone's Professional & Graduate Studies (PGS) program seemed like the right fit for me professionally.
+I wanted a Master of Business Administration to open more doors for my career and set myself up for success for my future.
+Cornerstone’s Professional & Graduate Studies (PGS) program seemed like the right fit for me professionally.

 So I took a leap of faith and enrolled.